vertica/integrators-guide/content/containers/creating-image.md

 Assign your operating system selection to the `BUILD_OS_VERSION` or `BASE_OS_VERSION` variables:

 ```
-ARG BASE_OS_VERSION="focal-20220801"
+ARG BASE_OS_VERSION="lunar"
-ARG BUILDER_OS_VERSION="7.9.2009"
+ARG BUILDER_OS_VERSION="stream8"
 ```
 Both versions that you select must correspond to a docker tag for the OS images.
+If a tag is one that is overridden then you must do a `docker pull` prior to building the image so that you use the latest one.

 When the `MINIMAL` argument is set to `YES`, the Dockerfile builds a smaller image.
 The smaller image omits large packages like Tensorflow and the Java runtime, which is required only to run Java UDx's.
 This will result in over 300MB (uncompressed) of savings.
 By default, we build the full image.